Sakshamy12/Mathematics-for-Data-Science-1/README.md

 # Mathematics-for-Data-Science-1
-Solutions to programming problems and assignments for Mathematics for Data Science - 1.
+Java solutions to problems and assignments for Mathematics for Data Science - 1.